rostredko/estimator/README.md

 # estimator
-Web-application for prediction the end date of the project (from developers perspective)
+Web-application for prediction the end date of the project